 I swear that is true.

-Then, just like that,
+But then, just like that,

 one day the Gargling Man was gone.

-I’d sit in my room and
+I’d lay in my bed at night and

 listen for the tell-tale sounds,